Kimberlé Crenshaw: Crenshaw's arguments

 Crenshaw also discussed the theory of intersectionality in a TED Talk in October 2016.
 Additionally, Crenshaw delivered a keynote speech at the Women of the World festival at the Southbank Centre in London, England, in 2016.
 She spoke on women of color's unique challenges in the struggle for gender equality, racial justice and well-being.
 In her 2016 TED Talk and keynote speech, she discussed a key challenge women of color face: police brutality.
 She highlighted the #SayHerName campaign aimed at uplifting the stories of black women killed by police.
-The focus on the victimization of black women in the SayHerName movement is dependent on the theory of intersectionality which Crenshaw describes thus: "It's like a lazy Susan – you can subject race, sexuality, transgender identity or class to a feminist critique through intersectionality."
+The focus on the victimization of black women in the SayHerName movement draws from the theory of intersectionality which Crenshaw describes thus: "It's like a lazy Susan – you can subject race, sexuality, transgender identity or class to a feminist critique through intersectionality."